📤 File Transfer and Sharing

 Key takeaways

-- For large paid transfers: WeTransfer Starter handles up to 300 GB, Smash Pro up to 250 GB, and Brault BTransfer up to 250 GB.
+• For large paid transfers: WeTransfer Ultimate removes the size cap ($25/mo), Smash Pro up to 250 GB, and Brault Transfer up to 100 GB on Pro ($12/mo) or 250 GB unlimited on Growth ($70/mo), billed annually.
 MASV has no cap but charges per GB.

-- For branded client delivery: Brault BTransfer includes branded pages on all plans (including Free).
+• For branded client delivery: Brault Transfer includes branded pages on all plans (including Free).
 Smash and TransferNow offer branding on paid plans.